 What do you want to become?

-Career Overview: Counselors provide assistance and support to improve mental health conditions
+Counselor Job Description: Counselors provide assistance and support to improve mental health conditions and outcomes.

 Become a Counselor

 A Counselor is responsible for providing treatment and support to patients experiencing a variety of mental or behavioral conditions.
 To improve upon these conditions, Counselors will first complete thorough initial evaluations and then determine goals, develop treatment plans and engage with patients to put these plans into action.
 These professionals may choose to provide counseling services within individual, family, couple or group settings.

 Often Mental Health Counselors will specialize in working with a particular type of patient, such as those who suffer from alcoholism or substance abuse and those with developmental delays, eating disorders,or mental health issues, etc. In most cases Counselors will periodically assess the effectiveness of a treatment plan while at the same time, continue to educate patients and families about coping mechanisms, ways to progress towards recovery and behavior modification strategies.
 Counselors also refer patients to other healthcare professionals, such as Psychiatrists, Psychologists, Music Therapists or support groups as needed.

 “I love what I do,” Mark Brana, MS, a Licensed Clinical Professional Counselor practicing in Nevada, shared.
 “I help clients everyday to overcome mental obstacles which have kept them from living a full life.
 While I counsel a variety of clients, I primarily work with trauma victims, including those who have experienced abuse.”

 Stay connected to the latest Healthcare Career Advice easily through Facebook.